sumezawa/modelsim_on_linux/README.md

 I used an online instruction set (link at the bottom), but some things didn't work so I had to slightly modify the instructions.

-please write in comments if this does not appear to work for you.
+please notify if this does not appear to work for you.

 $ sudo dpkg --add-architecture i386